tunimba/aify.github.io-termsofservice/README.md

 - Premium features of the Application may require a subscription or in-app purchase:
 - Payments are processed securely via Apple App Store.
 - Subscriptions automatically renew unless cancelled before the renewal date.
+- Weekly subscription plans include a 3-day free trial (if the user has not previously used a trial).
+After the trial period ends, the weekly subscription fee will automatically apply.
 - You can manage or cancel your subscription in your App Store account settings.
 - Refunds are subject to Apple’s policies.